Using Equal Cost Multiple Path (ECMP)

-With the Equal Cost Multiple Path (ECMP) mechanism, virtual server IP addresses are advertised by all active cluster nodes.
-This means that traffic can be received by any cluster node, which then steers the traffic to the node that must process the traffic.
-There can be redundant steering in case of spotted and partially striped virtual servers.
-Therefore, from NetScaler 11 onwards, spotted and partially striped virtual server IP addresses are advertised only by the owner nodes.
-This reduces the redundant steering.
+By using the Equal Cost Multiple Path (ECMP) mechanism on a cluster deployment, active cluster nodes advertise the virtual server IP addresses.
+The cluster node which receives the advertised traffic steers the traffic to the node that must process the traffic.
+There can be redundant steering in spotted and partially striped virtual servers.
+Therefore, from NetScaler 11 onwards, spotted and partially striped virtual server IP addresses advertise the owner nodes, which reduce the redundant steering.

 You must perform similar configurations on the cluster IP address and on the external connecting device.